TomatenKuchenDEV/docs/docs/tickets/general.md

 In the dashboard you can create ticket categories, with which, depending on which ticketembed was used for the creation, a different ticket is created.
 You can set the category, the transcript channel and the message for each ticket category individually.

-Open the settings page of your server and find the setting for ticket categories.
+To create a ticket category, open the settings page of your server and find the setting for ticket categories.
 Click on the "Add" button and fill in the values accordingly.

 `name` is the name and internal ID of the ticket category.
 The remaining fields are used for the message sent when creating a new ticket, for more information see the [Ticket create message](#ticket-create-message)